einzige/sections_rails/README.markdown

 * Support for alternative asset formats like CoffeeScript, Haml, Sass etc.
 * Support for page-specific asset files.
-* Better integration into asset precompilation.
+* Better integration into the asset precompilation workflow.